-Fall 2020 College Applications: The Impact of Covid-19
+Fall 2020 College Applications: The Impact of COVID-19

 In several recent blogs, we enumerated the effects of the Coronavirus on colleges and applicants.
 This blog will expand and summarize our findings.

-Clipboard Application deadline and decision dates: Despite the pandemic, most colleges are not changing their application deadline and decision dates for next year, at least at present, and the “at present” is an important proviso.
+Application deadline and decision dates: Despite the pandemic, most colleges are not changing their application deadline and decision dates for next year, at least at present, and the “at present” is an important proviso.

 SAT/ACT scores: Because of testing difficulties posed by the Coronavirus, a number of colleges have changed their policies to make optional the submission of SAT or ACT scores.
 Our April 14th blog, The Coronavirus: Creates College Admission Vertigo, listed colleges that had recently become test-optional, but more have since joined that club, so here’s the up-to-date list (as of May 7, 2020):